 Howdy!
 I’m Katie Clemons, and I help folks celebrate their stories.
-I’m the author of many wildly sought prompt journals for everyone in the family to keep for themselves or write back and forth.
-My superpower is asking meaningful questions; my passion is empowering and connecting families.
-My products approach serious and silly topics in life with ease, turning non-writers and journal lovers alike into passionate wordsmiths and storytellers.
-In one word, I’m a storycatcher.
+I’m the author of many wildly sought story prompting journals and products for the whole family.
+My superpower is asking meaningful questions.
+My passion is empowering and connecting families.

 Meanwhile, my grandma had just turned 90.
 We were invited to record her stories on NPR’s StoryCorp traveling bus.
-But as we climbed aboard, we sadly realized she’d forgotten all her dreams, stories, and strengths—the sort of stuff we all swear we’ll never forget.
+NPR hit record, and my grandma and I sadly realized she’d forgotten the things in her life that we all swear we’ll always remember.
 My grandma told me: “I should have written them down, Katie.”

 I hope that parents will journal with their children, because we all know our years with them are brief.
 Writing back and forth nurtures the deep, soulful connection we all crave.
 As simple and insignificant as each entry may seem, they add up.
 A shared experience here, a memory there—they become the moments that end up mattering most.

 Our hectic schedules make it easy to walk through the hall and completely miss a child’s closed door.
 Keeping a journal encourages us to slow down and be more aware of what our children—and we!—are experiencing.
 Some entries in my parent-child journals address things that you already know; others can help you discover emotions or entire stories that you weren’t aware of.

 Sharing our stories and experiences across generations can be hard, but my journals offer an inventive, lively way for us to draw closer as we share adventures, interests, memories, and unique perspectives that lead to a more fulfilling relationship.